Skip to main content

 GDPR Scope

-The GDPR applies to the processing of personal data by controllers and processors established in the EU, or by organizations outside the EU that offer goods or services to, or monitor the behavior of, individuals within the EU.
-Its scope is defined by the activity (processing personal data) rather than the technology used.
+The GDPR applies to the processing of personal data by controllers and processors established in the EU, or by organisations outside the EU that offer goods or services to, or monitor the behaviour of, individuals within the EU.
+What triggers it is the activity, processing personal data, not the technology you use to do it.

 EU AI Act Scope

 The EU AI Act applies to providers, deployers, importers, and distributors of AI systems placed on the market or put into service within the EU.
-Its scope is defined by the technology (AI systems) rather than the type of data processed.
-The AI Act applies regardless of whether personal data is involved, covering AI systems that process only non-personal data as well.
+Here the trigger flips: it is the technology (AI systems) that pulls you in, not the type of data being processed.
+The AI Act applies whether or not personal data is involved, and it covers AI systems that process only non-personal data too.

 Where They Overlap

-The overlap occurs whenever an AI system processes personal data.
-A credit scoring algorithm that evaluates loan applications using individuals' financial histories is subject to the GDPR (because it processes personal data) and to the EU AI Act (because it is an AI system classified as high-risk under Annex III).
-Neither regulation alone provides complete coverage; both must be applied together.
+The overlap shows up the instant an AI system processes personal data.
+Take a credit scoring algorithm that evaluates loan applications using individuals' financial histories.
+It answers to the GDPR (because it processes personal data) and to the EU AI Act (because it is an AI system classified as high-risk under Annex III).
+Neither law covers the whole picture on its own.
+You apply both.

 ConceptGDPR TermEU AI Act Term